eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 title: Deploy Local Testnet With EVM Support
 ---

 This document describes how to set up a local Antelope test environment with EVM support.
-This setup allows developers to speed up their smart contracts development without worry about any resource, network, version or other stability issues that public testnet may introduce.
-Developers are free to modify, debug, or reset the environment to facilitate their applications development.
+This setup allows developers to speed up their smart contracts development without worrying about any resource, network, version, or other stability issues that public testnets might introduce.
+Developers are free to modify, debug, or reset the environment to facilitate their own applications development.

 ## Hardware Requirements

 - CPU: a high end CPU with good single threaded performance is recommended, such as i9 or Ryzen 9 or Server grade CPU.
-Middle or Low end CPU would also be OK but will end up having less transactions per second
+Middle or Low end CPU would also be OK but will end up having less transactions per second.
 - RAM: 32GB+ is recommended.
-16GB is OK but it can not support much data and compilation will be significantly slower
+16GB is OK but it can not support much data, and compilation will be significantly slower.
 - SSD: a big SSD is required for storing all history (blocks + State History).
 Recommend 1TB+.
-Using very small amount of storage like 100GB would still work fine but it will only support much fewer transactions / data
+Using very small amount of storage like 100GB would still work fine but it will support less fewer transactions/data.
 - Network: a low latency network is recommended if you plan to run multiple nodes.
-A simple network (or even WiFi) would work for single node
+A simple network (or even WiFi) would work for single node deployments.

 ## Software Requirements